-- The Code of Conduct benefits GS2s, the automotive aftermarket, and the vehicle service and repair community by:
+- The Code of Conduct benefits CSCs, the surface coating Industries, and the surface coating community by:

-- highlighting practices to support professionalism and safety among GS2s,
+- highlighting practices to support professionalism and safety among CSCs,

-- promoting improved training, appropriate conduct, personal responsibility, and contributions to the vehicle service community and society at large,
+- promoting improved training, appropriate conduct, personal responsibility, and contributions to the surface coating community and society at large,

 - encouraging the development and adoption of good judgment and ethical behavior,

-- o advancing self-regulation through the vehicle service and repair community as an alternative to government regulation,
+- advancing self-regulation through the surface coating community as an alternative to government regulation,

-- supporting improved communication between the public, GS2s, shop owners, operators, customers, and others in the vehicle service industries, and
+- supporting improved communication between CSCs, owners, operators, regulators, and others in the surface coating Industries, and

-- promoting recognition of vehicle service as a highly respected and rewarding profession.
+- promoting recognition of surface coating as a highly respected and rewarding profession.

-Note: Not all vehicle service operations are authorized in all jurisdictions internationally.
+Note: Not all surface coating operations are authorized in all jurisdictions internationally.
 References to the United States Environmental Protection Agency (EPA) are used as examples.
 In all jurisdictions, applicable laws and regulations must be followed.

 a. make safety their highest priority,